BlockchainCommons/envelope-cli-swift/Docs/Overview.md

 ### Format

 The `format` command is the default.
-This means that you can just feed an envelope in UR format into the tool and it will print out its formatted contents in Envelope Notation.
+This means that you can just feed an envelope in UR format into the tool and it will print out its formatted contents in envelope notation.

 ```bash
 👉